Improving Speech Emotion Recognition with Unsupervised Speaking Style Transfer: Experimental Results and Discussion

 \subsection{Comparison of Different Augmentation Times}

 We augment each utterance $N$ times by transferring speaking styles from $N$ randomly selected utterances that belong to the same speaker with the same type of emotion.
-As shown in Fig.~\ref{fig:mel}, in comparison to the original audio, our EmoAug model successfully transfers different speaking styles to the source audio while keeping the semantic information invariant.
-By listening to the generated audio, we found that EmoAug can efficiently augment the expression of source emotion by varying stress positions, stress levels, intonations or even the intensity of emotions.
-We highly recommend readers to listen to the audio samples on our demo website\footnote{https://leyuanqu.github.io/EmoAug/}.
+We report the effect of different augmentation times and the discriminator on SER utilizing representations from HuBERT.

-We report the effect of different augmentation times on SER accuracy utilizing representations from HuBERT Base or Large versions.
-As can be seen in Fig.~\ref{fig:aug-times}, considerable increases occur on WA along with the increase of augmentation time, where $0$ means training SER models with only raw audio.
+As can be seen in Fig.~\ref{fig:aug-times}, considerable increases occur on UA along with the increase of augmentation time, where $0$ means training SER models with only raw audio.
+Furthermore, the discriminator significantly enhances the quality of the generated speech, resulting in a substantial improvement in emotion recognition.
+The figure reveals that the speaking styles transferred by EmoAug effectively enrich the emotion expression on prosody and greatly enhance SER performance.

-The figure lets us conclude that the speaking styles transferred by EmoAug efficiently enrich the expression of emotions on prosody and significantly boost SER performance.
+In addition, we also visualize the original and generated mel-spectrograms.
+As shown in Fig.~\ref{fig:mel}, in comparison to the original audio, EmoAug successfully transfers different speaking styles to the source audio while keeping the semantic information invariant.
+By listening to the generated audio, we found that EmoAug can effectively augment the expression of source emotion by varying stress positions, intonations or even the intensity of emotions.
+We recommend readers to listen to the audio samples on our demo website.